MaheshKhatri1960/Microsoft_Udacity_Capstone_Project/README.md

  AutoML Execution with multiple models & their hyperparameters

-*Overview of the `automl` settings and configuration used*
+<b>Overview of the `automl` settings and configuration used</b>

 ![Figure  - Microsoft Udacity Azure ML Scholarship Capstone Project - Auto ML Settings & Configuration ](http://www.kaytek.co.in/images/msudp3/1B11_MK_MSUD_Azure_ML_Scholarship_Capstone_Project_AutoML_Settings_Configuration.png)

-*enable_early_stopping* - helps to avoid wastage of resources if the performance is not improving.
+<b>enable_early_stopping</b> - helps to avoid wastage of resources if the performance is not improving.

-*Featurization* - One of the powerful AutoML settings configured was for automatic featurization (scaling & normalizing) of the input data.
+<b>Featurization</b> - One of the powerful AutoML settings configured was for automatic featurization (scaling & normalizing) of the input data.
 This enables automatic analysis of the input data via AutoML Run Data Guardrails which does three types of annalysis (Class balancing detection, Missing feature value imputation & High cardinality feature detection) as seen in the screenshot below.

 ![Figure  - AutoML Run - Powerful Analysis of Input Dataset via Data Guardrails ](http://www.kaytek.co.in/images/msudp3/1B10_MK_MSUD_Azure_ML_Scholarship_Capstone_Project_AutoML_Run_Data_Guardrails.png)

 AutoML Run - Powerful Analysis of Input Dataset via Data Guardrails

+As mentioned in the project improvement section below, this AutoML feature is very powerful and can be used to improve model accuracy via intelligent selection of smaller datasets.

-*enable_early_stopping* - helps to avoid wastage of resources if the performance is not improving.
+<b>enable_early_stopping</b> - helps to avoid wastage of resources if the performance is not improving.

-*verbosity* - default value set for logging run details which helps debug errors.
+<b>verbosity</b> - default value set for logging run details which helps debug errors.

-*compute target* - The 'MK-1B08-CC' Compute Cluster initialized at the start of the run.
+<b>compute target</b> - The 'MK-1B08-CC' Compute Cluster initialized at the start of the run.

-*task* - 'Classification' as it is a binary level challenge (Whether death occured - Yes / No or DEATH_EVENT = 1 /0 ).
+<b>task</b> - 'Classification' as it is a binary level challenge (Whether death occured - Yes / No or DEATH_EVENT = 1 /0 ).

-*primary metric* - has been set to 'accuracy' whose value will be optimized by Azure ML for this run.
+<b>primary metric</b> - has been set to 'accuracy' whose value will be optimized by Azure ML for this run.

-*training_data* - set to the registered dataset 'train_data_2' with the input data
+<b>training_data</b> - set to the registered dataset 'train_data_2' with the input data

-*label_column_name* - the name of the target column which is being predicted.
+<b>label_column_name</b> - the name of the target column which is being predicted.
 In this case - DEATH_EVENT.

-*enable_onnx_compatible_models* - helps to create models which adhered to a cross platform <a href="https://onnx.ai/">ONNX (Open Neural Network Exchange)</a> standard.
+<b>enable_onnx_compatible_models</b> - helps to create models which adhered to a cross platform <a href="https://onnx.ai/">ONNX (Open Neural Network Exchange)</a> standard.

-*n_cross_validations* - the number of cross validations to do to help increase the quality of the model's preditions.
+<b>n_cross_validations</b> - the number of cross validations to do to help increase the quality of the model's preditions by preventing over-fitting of the data.

-*debug_log* - the name of the file where the Automl run errors will be logged
+<b>debug_log</b> - the name of the file where the Automl run errors will be logged

-As mentioned in the project improvement section below, this AutoML feature is very powerful and can be used to improve model accuracy via intelligent selection of smaller datasets.

 ### Results
 *TODO*: What are the results you got with your automated ML model?
 What were the parameters of the model?
 How could you have improved it?